zazikant/Langgraph-deep-research-agent/Droid_Agents/Readme.md

 This yaml file is not a direct agent but the bash comamnd allows the agentic behaviour to follow  prompt to complete task.

-Very important: whenever you wnat to get web data, do this search **@.factory/droids/Deep Research Agent.yaml "Research on xxx "** understood?
+##Prompt: whenever you want to get web data, do this search **@.factory/droids/Deep Research Agent.yaml "Research on xxx "** understood?

 so every prompt you write with "research" keyword. rsearch on what is the latest article on gemengserv.com it will run the yaml instructions.